ibm-cloud-docs/openwhisk/openwhisk_cloudant.md

   ]
   ```

-## Setting up a Cloudant database outside Bluemix
+## Setting up a Cloudant database outside the {{site.data.keyword.Bluemix_notm}}
 {: #openwhisk_catalog_cloudant_outside}

-If you're not using OpenWhisk in Bluemix or if you want to set up your Cloudant database outside of Bluemix, you must manually create a package binding for your Cloudant account.
+If you're not using OpenWhisk in the {{site.data.keyword.Bluemix_notm}} or if you want to set up your Cloudant database outside of {{site.data.keyword.Bluemix_notm}}, you must manually create a package binding for your Cloudant account.
 You need the Cloudant account host name, user name, and password.

 1. Create a package binding that is configured for your Cloudant account.